 Oregon’s 1st accelerator and its only scalerator (end-to-end) is on its way to 20.

-Via membership companies and public facing events including Launch Pad.
+Via membership companies and public events including Launch Pad and Venture Community.

 Companies participate 21 times the number of weeks accelerating in scalerator.